Our rating(3.2/5)

 Remote and online payments

-AIB merchant card services do not only include card machines, but also online payments through AIB’s Authipay software.
+AIB merchant card services also let you accept online payments through AIB’s Authipay software.
 It’s meant to be easy to set up, but it does have additional fees to the card machine costs mentioned earlier.

 One of the Authipay tools is a browser-based virtual terminal, which is a web page where the merchant enters the cardholder’s payment details to complete a transaction online on behalf of the customer.
 This is used for telephone and mail order payments, where the customer is not physically present.